Kristina01111000/Drws_site/README.md

 - Rethink the how and why of eating healthy name, change it maybe
 - need a few more tips, look at score card, lessons
-- Make all of the emails this week -> wait for the tips to be done, emails done: Intro (Day 1), Day 3 emails waiting for confirmation: Day 5
+- Make all of the emails this week -> wait for the tips to be done,
+-
+emails done: Intro (Day 1), Day 3, Day 5

+emails waiting for confirmation:

 Emails that need a tip of the day:

 Emails i need to make:
-send my invoice for feb

 3/16
 - Try to add his number to the constant contact
 - Make image in widget hot